PaulBratslavsky/epic-next-course-blog/06-lesson/README.md

 import { getAuthToken } from "./services/get-token";
 ```

-Next update `fetchData` function with the following code.
+Next, update the `fetchData` function with the following code.

 ```ts
 async function fetchData(url: string) {